raul23/Darth-Vader-RPi/docs/test_results.rst

    ERROR    UnicodeEncodeError: 'ascii' codec can't encode character '\U0001f6d1' in position 2: ordinal not in range(128)

-This error stems from my locale settings which are not set properly and it seems that Python 3.5 doesn't assume the correct *utf-8* encoding by default.
+This error stems from the locale settings which are not set properly and it seems that Python 3.5 doesn't assume the correct *utf-8* encoding by default.
 Check `Display problems`_ on how to set the locale settings correctly.